ARCTraining/hpc2-software/book/course/spack/testinstall.md

 ## Exercise

-Install and use the `k8` software, so we can find out the square root of 25 using javascript.
+Install and use the `cowsay` software, to produce an ascii picture of a cow saying "Moooo!".
 The command you can run to test your install is:

 ```
-k8 -e 'print( "Square root of 25 is: " + Math.sqrt(25) );'
+cowsay Moooo!
 ```

 <details>